 Suppose you have a team of 10, that would set you back $120 a month.

 And the Pro plan isn’t cheap either, as it costs $20/month/user and will burn a hole in your pocket.

-ClickUp is the world’s leading project management software.
-It’s used by 100,000+ teams from small startups to mighty giants like Google and Nike.
+ClickUp is an all-in-one project management software app designed for all users across industries—from solo entrepreneurs to large enterprises.
 Unlike Airtable, ClickUp has tons of built-in task management and collaboration features that allow teams to get things done, fast.

 Let’s take a look at why ClickUp is the best free Airtable alternative: